IB21-A/boardriders-frontend-challenge/README.md

 ## What I Did

 I used SwiperJS to handle the carousel and horizontal slider in mobile navigation.
-In order to to make the mobile navigation dynamic/reusable, I used javascript to call a method on the navigation swiper to reset the position while using CSS to center the navigation slides.
+In order to to make the mobile navigation dynamic/reusable, I used javascript to call a method on the navigation swiper to reset the position and disable the slider while using CSS to center the navigation slides.

 Safari and iOS are picky when it comes to the video autoplay.
 It should run unless your phone is on low battery or your laptop is not plugged in or in low power mode.